 This lifestyle allowed the creation of incredible architecture, original music, significant publications, and remarkable art.
 Originally, Ephrata was a retreat from worldly distractions where devoted members followed a disciplined life designed to prepare them for a heavenly existence.
 Today, you can explore the surviving historic site and discover the history and culture of an intriguing story in the nation’s past.

-Shop with all the amazing artisans, indulge in the delicious food and drinks, take tours of the buildings and more at this great annual event for the whole family!
+Shop with all the amazing artisans, indulge in the delicious food and drinks, take tours of the buildings and more while you stroll these beautiful historic grounds at this great annual event for the whole family!

 Never miss an update.

 Get the latest news and updates delivered right to your email box.

 Just select the lists you want to be a part of and click subscribe below!